A string of natural garland made from cedar branches, salt and cinnamon dough, orange slices, and cranberries. It is attached to the food of a bed.

 Fresh and foraged elements

 Adding things like pinecones, pieces of evergreen, dried flowers, popcorn, and cranberries are all great elements that work well with this project.
-Everything except for the pinecones will have to be removed when their shelf life comes to an end.
-But you can reapply new ones year after year.
+Some things will have to be removed when their shelf life comes to an end, but you can reapply new ones year after year.

-Homemade garland, featuring salt dough, cinnamon dough, cranberries, and dried orange slices, displayed at the headboard of a bed.
+Diy winter holiday garland with salt and cinnamon dough, cranberries, and dried orange slices.
+It is attached to the headboard of a bed.

 How to assemble Homemade Vintage Garland